alecames/title2isbn/README.md

 9780743273565           The Great Gatsby
 ```
 ### Note
-The selected book might not always be an exact match
+The selected book might not always be an exact match, but is usually the first result.